cl-fontana/abcd-docs/docs/source/timestamps.rst

 Normally it is a value obtained with a digital counter, that provides integer numbers.
 This counter counts the number of cycles (ticks) of a digital clock, see diagram :numref:`diagram-timestamp-determination`.
 The timestamp clock might be the same clock guiding the ADC sampling or it might be a different clock.
-For instance, in CAEN digitizers the timestamp and ADC clocks are the same while in SP Devices digitizers the timestamp clock is faster than the ADC sampling.
+For instance, in CAEN digitizers the timestamp and ADC sampling clocks are the same while in SP Devices digitizers the timestamp clock is faster than the ADC sampling.

 Normally the timestamp is determined when the signal crosses a threshold level, so it has the precision of the digital clock determining it.
 In diagram :numref:`diagram-timestamp-determination` the timestamp value would be ``N+3``.